railsrumble/railsrumble.github.com/about.markdown

 Absolutely!

-### What operating system will the VPS run?
+### What operating system will the virtual server run?

-The VPS will run on Linux from any of the distributions Linode offers.
+The virtual server will run on Linux from any of the distributions Linode offers.

 ### Can I use third party gems, plugins, libraries, templates, icons, etc.?